Delft3D Flexible Mesh – Coastal Hydrodynamic Modelling

 - Drying and flooding of inter-tidal flats;

-- Hydrodynamic impact of engineering works such as land reclamation, breakwaters, dikes;
+- Hydrodynamic impact of engineering works such as land reclamation, breakwaters, dikes.

 Objective of the course

-- Running a two-dimensional hydrodynamic model.
+- Running a 2D hydrodynamic model.

 - Introduction into grid generation for flexible grids;

 - Set-up of hydrodynamic model and running this model;

 - Introduction on postprocessing.

 - Project engineers, project leaders and researchers.

 November 5-6, 2018.
 This course is part of the Delft Software Days – Edition 2018 (DSD-INT).